covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API DataModel/Working with parts.md

 As with other master data, all the information about parts that is required to work independently with a project is stored in the project itself.
 There are always two parts databases (redundant data management): the central parts database for all projects and the project internal parts database, which only contains parts placed into the project.
 The central parts database (system parts) can be either an Eplan database (\*.alk) or an SQL database.
 The following image represents this situation:

-Within a project, the parts from the parts project database are referenced, i.e. a part that is used 10 times â by a  Function, a  Connection, or as a project part by the project itself - is stored only once, and is referenced 10 times in the project (via the part number).
+Within a project, the parts from the parts project database are referenced, i.e. a part that is used 10 times ' by a  Function, a  Connection, or as a project part by the project itself - is stored only once, and is referenced 10 times in the project (via the part number).
 Parts data can therefore be easily changed or synchronized via the central parts database.

 ### How does it work in API?